 You can also overdo it by salting all those organic veggies you might be buying.
 So, be judicious with the saltshaker.

-good advice on cutting back on sodium, as does the American Heart Association’s “Million Hearts” website, which includes recipes and a downloadable 28 day meal plan.
+The Centers for Disease Control and Prevention have some good advice on cutting back on sodium, as does the American Heart Association’s “Million Hearts” website, which includes recipes and a downloadable 28 day meal plan.

 Change the order in which you eat: Everyone knows it’s important to eat more vegetables, and that eating more vegetables helps maintain a healthy weight.
 And, of course, maintaining a healthy weight is good for your heart.